wangzhou/uadk/docs/wd_design.md

 | *ctx*       | Indicate the context that is created in algorithm library. |
 | *priv*      | Indicate the vendor specific structure. |

+Channel is a hardware resource.
+UACCE creates a char dev for each registered hardware device.
+Once the char dev is opened by vendor driver, a channel is allocated by UACCE. *fd* (file descriptor) represents the channel that could be accessed by vendor driver.
+In libwd, channel is defined as *struct wd_chan*.

 Vendor driver must know which hardware accelerator should be accessed.
 From the view of vendor driver, the device is represented by device node path.
-So it should be recorded in *struct wd_chan*, and it's the key parameter to allocate a channel.
+The device node path has already been saved in the context.
+So vendor driver just fetches it from context, and requests a channel by the device node path.

 Libwd defines APIs to allocate channels.